Alien vs. Predator Central logo

 Eggmorphing Dallas

-Dallas transforming into an egg in Alien: Directors Cut
+Dallas transforming into an egg in Alien: Director's Cut

 In the original Alien film, crew member Dallas was to be shown in the midst of this horrifying transformation.
 He was cocooned and on his way to becoming an Ovomorph, but was still semi-conscious and could mumble out words.
-Dallas asked Ripley to kill him and she filled his requests by painfully torching him with a flamethrower.
+Dallas asked Ripley to kill him and she granted his request by painfully torching him with a flamethrower.
 Perhaps letting him wait for about two minutes until the ship exploded would have been a bit more merciful.
 This scene demonstrated the grim fate of those captured by Xenomorphs and the disturbing efficiency of their reproductive process.

 Eggmorphing Brett

-Brett transforming into an egg in Alien: Directors Cut
+Brett transforming into an egg in Alien: Director's Cut

 Brett, another crew member, met a similar fate.
 Brett was captured a few hours earlier than Dallas and had been headbitten, destroying his brain.
 His body, even after his presumed death, was repurposed by the Nostromo Xenomorph.
 Brett had almost fully transformed into an Alien egg, only his slime-covered face was protruding out of it.
 This highlighted a chilling aspect of eggmorphing: the victim doesn't need to be alive for the process to be successful, as dead matter can also be used.